 Analysis

 Z.ai shipped GLM-5.2 in mid-June 2026, and the early reaction from people who track open models was hard to miss.
-Simon Willison called it probably the most powerful text-only open-weights LLM available, and the full weights weigh in at about 1.51TB.
+Simon Willison called it probably the most powerful text-only open-weights LLM available (opens in a new tab), and the full weights weigh in at about 1.51TB.
 That is a lot of model to put on your own hardware.

 The pitch for an Australian team is simple.
-The weights are open under an MIT licence, so once you have the hardware, there's no per-token bill and your data never leaves your servers.
+The weights are open under an MIT licence (opens in a new tab), so once you have the hardware, there's no per-token bill and your data never leaves your servers.
 For anyone handling client documents or bilingual content they'd rather not pipe through a third-party API, that matters.

 The catch is the size.
 A 1.51TB model in full precision needs more VRAM than most businesses will ever rack up.
 The workaround is quantisation: squeeze the weights down to 4 bits each, drop the footprint to roughly a quarter of the original, and run it on a multi-GPU box you can actually buy.
 That's what the rest of this guide does, step by step, ending with a working API server.

-One thing worth saying up front: GLM-5.2 is positioned by its makers as a general-purpose, long-horizon coding and agentic model, and it tops several intelligence and coding leaderboards.
+One thing worth saying up front: GLM-5.2 is positioned by its makers as a general-purpose, long-horizon coding and agentic model (opens in a new tab), and it tops several intelligence and coding leaderboards.
 Its strength specifically on Chinese-language tasks is reported rather than independently benchmarked, so treat the translation and bilingual claims below as a use case to test on your own data, not a settled fact.

 Analysis